SeanTAllen/pat-helland-and-me/README.md

 ## Abstract

-In 2007, Pat Helland published “Life Beyond Distributed Transactions: An Apostate’s Opinion,” in which he conducts a thought experiment on how to design a distributed database that can scale almost infinitely.
-While the paper explicitly addresses distributed database design, Sean Allen shows that the ideas are far more widely applicable, particularly in scaling stateful applications.
-Sean explores some of Helland’s ideas through practical examples from his experience building data processing systems using tools like Apache Storm and, more recently, developing a stateful distributed stream processor at Wallaroo Labs.
+In 2007, Pat Helland published [“Life Beyond Distributed Transactions: An Apostate’s Opinion,”](https://queue.acm.org/detail.cfm?id=3025012) in which he conducts a thought experiment on how to design a distributed database that can scale almost infinitely.
+While the paper explicitly addresses distributed database design, [Sean T. Allen](https://www.monkeysnatchbanana.com/) shows that the ideas are far more widely applicable, particularly in scaling stateful applications.
+Sean explores some of Helland’s ideas through practical examples from his experience building data processing systems using tools like Apache Storm and, more recently, developing a stateful distributed stream processor at [Wallaroo Labs](https://www.wallaroolabs.com/).

 ## Slides